Chen-Portfolio/Exploratory-Data-Analysis_Analyzing-Conversion-Rates-of-Marketing-Campaigns/README.md

 In this project, A bank who has run extensive marketing campaigns trying to capture new customers kept tracking on how many times they've contacted a person and they collected various data regarding the customers in contact and the marketing campaign as well as provided some social and economic context attributes.
 This analysis aims to evaluate whether or not their marketing campaign is successful.

-This project is mainly divided into nine steps as below:
+This project is mainly divided into eight steps as below:

 1. `Getting a Summary of the Dataframe` in this part, baisc information and statistical description about the dataset was examined in order to see how customers in various propertites were converted as well as the data type of the column 'y'(converted) was changed from 'yes' or 'no' to '0' or '1'.